ythackerCS/GridSearch-Container/README.md

   * Will work as just python script convert to jupyternotebook and run on there.

 ## Running in general:
-  * Gridsearch.py load data from mortality.csv makes arrays for trining/testing/val and lunches a gridsearchCV
+  * Gridsearch.py loads data from mortality.csv makes arrays for trining/testing/val and lunches a gridsearchCV
-  * For my use cases i have dockersized it so I could run with access to GPU, your usecases may vary
+  * For my use cases I have dockersized it so I could run with access to GPU, your usecases may vary
   * There are arguments needed to run this pipline which can be found within the gridsearch.py script
   * there is an output file called params.txt which will be output at the end of the gridsearch with all results and best params found